davidpet/snippets/cpp/Collections/045 - Collection Members - explanation.md

   - to reverse a string, use `std::reverse(s.begin(), s.end());`
   - to convert between uppercase and lowercase, use `std::transform` with `std::tolower()` and `std::toupper()` (from `<cctype>`)
   - case insensitive comparison is not directly supported - you'd have to do your own transformations and/or comparisons

+NOTE: methods of container objects (eg. `insert`) are able to reallocate to accomodate new items.
+This is different from the `<algorithm>` functions which have iterators rather than containers and thus cannot do that.